mayur091193/vue-native-app-starter/README.md

 ## Demo

 I've published the app to the expo at [The Hacker](https://expo.io/@mayur.911/neverstop).
-To run, you can download [Expo client on Android or IOS](https://expo.io/tools#client) and scan the QR code on the link to run the app.
+To run, you can download [Expo client on Android or IOS](https://expo.io/tools#client) and scan the QR code on the link.

 ## Screens